davidlamt/personal-blog/content/post/offline-adventures/26-trapzone-escape-rooms-asylum.md

 I do not want to reveal anything about the puzzles but they were definitely engaging.
 The entire experience was well thought out and the puzzles were all intriguing and thought provoking.

 I love solving problems.
-Even more, I love the journey to solving the problems.
+Even more, I love the journey to solving problems.
 This is not to say that I do not get frustrated sometimes. 🙂

 Maybe this is why I am in the software development industry.
 Anyhow, these puzzles felt extremely satisfying both during the solving and completion phases.